sebastian-echeverria/ncnet/README.md

 Some general notes Python dependencies notes below:
 - Torch version 1.0.0 (at least) is needed to support some methods used in model.py that are not in previous versions.
 (Since the Mughal code was last modified on May/19, it can't have used Torch higher than 1.1).
 - Torchvision version has to be the appropriate one to match the Torch version according to this table: https://pypi.org/project/torchvision/

+#### Mughal Dataset
+The dataset available at https://github.com/m-hamza-mughal/aerial-template-matching-dataset contains annotations for the different images in a csv file.
+However, the format is confusing since 1) it is not self-documented, nor documented in detail in the paper, and 2) there is no code available that loads this dataset.
+However, the following can be understood from the paper, images, repo and csv file:

+- The dataset contains 2052 images from 3 different areas, and 3 orthomosaics, one per area.
+    - Images 1 to 1200 are from NUST area.
+    - Images 1201 to 1680 are from DHA area.
+    - Images 1681 to 2052 are from the GujarKhan area.
+- The labels.csv file has 2052 lines; thus, each line seems to correspond to one image.
+- The information in the labels.csv file is called "annotations" in the paper.
+- Each image has at most 16 associated point-to-point correspondences between that image and the corresponding orthomosaic.
+- Each correspondence has 2 points, and each point has 2 coordinates; thus, each correspondence has 4 values (which we will assume are ximage, yimage, xmosaic, ymosaic).
+- Thus, each line in the dataset corresponds to a series of correspondences for that image and its mosaic, in groups of 4 numbers each (in fact, the number of columns for every row seems to be a multiple of 4).
+    - However, even though the paper says that each image has at most 16 correspondences, there are lines in the file with up to 192 (768 colunms) correspondences.
+- The range of values for each coordinate go between 1 and 893.
+It is not clear what each point means.. neither pixels nor lat/long coordinates make sense.
+- It is also not clear why some images have integer points, while others have decimal ones.
+It may come from how they were hand labelled.